 SAFARIS & TOURS

-Exercusions, day and cultural tours can be organized over the weekends for volunteers.
-This is a fantastic opportunity to explore the famous honeymoon island.
+Day trips and cultural tours can be organized over the weekends for volunteers.
+This is a fantastic opportunity to see the famous spice island.
 There is a lot to see and do in Zanzibar.

 BEFORE YOU GO